circulosmeos/cpr/README.md

 Copied files retain the directories from which they were copied, separated with '**_**' chars.
 If folder name is too long it is abreviated inserting '**...**' in the middle and erasing chars to just 17 chars per directory.
+If a filename already exists in current path when copying, a number (starting at 0001) will be appended to the copied filename, and so `cpr` never will overwrite any file.

 ## Use: